kenkina/express-webpack-boilerplate/README.md

 # Express Webpack Boilerplate

-A boilerplate for express using webpack and babel.
+A boilerplate for express using webpack and babel

 ## Scripts